akhilrao/akhilrao.github.io/_posts/2015-11-10-two-part-tariff-example.md

 What if a monopolist could design a pricing scheme to capture more consumer surplus when consumers have different valuations of the product?
 This is the idea behind price discrimination.
 A two-part tariff is a way to implement price discrimination when the seller is uncertain about the individual consumer's valuation.

-In a two-part tariff, the seller prices the good as \\(T(q) = A + pq \\).
-This creates a continuum of bundles, \\( \\{T,q\\} \\), located on a straight line.
-In choosing a quantity, the consumer chooses a bundle along this line, and in any bundle, the consumer pays at least \\(A\\).
+In a two-part tariff, the seller prices the good as $$T(q) = A + pq $$.
+This creates a continuum of bundles, $$ \\{T,q\\} $$, located on a straight line.
+In choosing a quantity, the consumer chooses a bundle along this line, and in any bundle, the consumer pays at least $$A$$.

 Two-part tariffs can only work if there is limited arbitrage.
-It doesn't work if a consumer can just acquire the good and re-sell it at \\(A\\).
+It doesn't work if a consumer can just acquire the good and re-sell it at $$A$$.
 An amusement park that charges an admission price and a price per ride (a time cost?) is an example.
 This pricing scheme is a de facto quantity discount, since the average cost goes down as the quantity purchased increases.

 ## An example